Now that you have settled in Finland and begun your studies, congratulations!

 Working in another country means working in a different environment from your own culture.
 Work culture is different in every country, and to adapt better, it is crucial to understand the culture you are surrounded by.
 Work culture in Finland differentiates between job sectors, markets, and companies.
 For instance, the work culture is significantly different when comparing startups with big companies.
 Finnish work culture has been described as balanced, flexible, and transparent.

 The working conditions are worldly known to be decent in Finland.
 There are collective labor agreements, trade unions, occupational safety and health regulations, law-set mandatory breaks, and minimum salaries.
-In the working life, the employer and employee have responsibilities that they need to acknowledge and regulate.
+In working life, the employer and employee have responsibilities that they need to acknowledge and regulate.

-When understanding and learning about the culture, you should know that Finnish culture is highly focused on individualism.
-Individuals are expected to be self-directed, capable of working independently, and looking after themselves.
+When understanding and learning about the culture, you should know Finnish culture is highly focused on individualism.
+Individuals are expected to be self-directed, capable of working independently and looking after themselves.
 Hierarchy is also generally lower than in many other countries.
 Power distance is standard in Finland, meaning the culture is more engaging and considerate.
 Instead of leading, Finnish society relies more on coaching.
 Equality is also appreciated and presented in different settings.
 Also, Finnish culture is more feminine, focusing less on competitiveness, success, and merits.
 More emphasis is on living a pleasant life and enjoying what you do.

 WHEN ASKED ABOUT FINNISH WORK CULTURE IN THE SURVEY, SOME OF THE INTERNATIONAL STUDENTS DESCRIBED FINNISH WORK CULTURE IN THE FOLLOWING WAY: